Highgate Hill, Queensland: Parks

 At the highest point of Highgate Hill is a small park which boasts excellent views of the city and surrounding hills.
 It's particularly popular during summer due to the cool breezes.

 Lyons Playground Park, also known as Paradise Park, is a well equipped small park that also has a community garden.

 The Brydon Street park leads into a gully down to the river and is what remains of the bushland that was subject to protest in 2002.

 Highgate Hill in literature and art

 The 1994 novel for children, The Highgate Hill Mob relates the escapades of four kids who live in the suburb of Highgate Hill.

 The artist Stephen Nothling lived in Louise Street, Highgate Hill and painted a series of pictures depicting houses in the street.

 The poet Robert Hughes lived in Jones Street.
 He wrote his book "Highgate Hill" based on this experience.

 Heritage listings

 Highgate Hill has a number of heritage-listed sites, including:

-Prominent people
+Notable people

-The following prominent people have an association with Highgate Hill:
+The following notable people have an association with Highgate Hill: